 Addiction refers to a difficulty in controlling certain repetitive behaviours to the extent that they have harmful consequences.
-They are the result of powerful compulsions to use and do certain things excessively, often out of a need to escape from upsetting emotions/situations.
-These compulsions can trigger a self-perpetuating process, which can cause pain and suffering not only for those addicted, but also for their friends and family.
+They are the result of powerful compulsions to use and do certain things excessively, often out of a need to escape from upsetting emotions or situations.
+These compulsions can trigger a self-perpetuating process, which can cause pain and suffering not only for those with the problem, but for their loved ones too.

 What is the difference between habit and addiction?

 An addiction is defined as a habit that has become out of control, to the extent that the individual is dependent on it for coping with everyday life.
 Addictions typically will have negative effects on the person’s emotional well-being and physical health, while also affecting those around them.

 The psychological link, in particular, is what separates addition from habit.
 A habit is something people may do for fun, to relax or as a way of socialising.
 People can choose to stop a habit, and while it may take some time, can stop successfully.
 Addiction, however, can be an overwhelming need or compulsion to complete the act regularly, regardless of the time or place, in order to achieve the high.
 In short, a habit can be controlled, while an addiction cannot.

 I was using cocaine against my will.
 I took days off work to isolate myself and use it.
 I would sit there, gram after gram, to try and fill this feeling of emptiness and stress inside of me.

 Drug abuse or addiction is an unhealthy dependence on a medication or vocational drug.
 Characterised by an intense psychological and physical dependency that develops when persistent use triggers changes in the brain, recovery is possible.

 Gambling is an activity where people take part in a game by placing something of monetary value at risk in order to win money or a prize.
 While a common pastime for many, gambling can in some cases develop into an unhealthy habit that can lead to not only a financial crisis, but poor health and well-being.